Update: FHI operations during Corona

 About the current operation of the institute

-The Fritz Haber Institute is still operating in a slightly reduced mode.
+The Fritz Haber Institute is operating in a slightly reduced mode.
 Research staff works from home where possible.
 Technical, workshop and administration staff are rotating in shifts.

 If possible, please contact us by email and refrain from telephone inquiries as our offices are still not fully staffed.
 All internal and external inquiries will be processed, but there may be some minor delays.
 We ask for your understanding.